ShadowNode/shadownode.github.io/content/join/prism.md

 ![Prism Modpacks 2](/assets/images/launchers/prism/prism_modpack_2.png)
 3. Once you select your pack and click OK to install it you will likely get prompted to install more mods that have to be downloaded by a browser, luckily, Prism can automatically manage this for you.
 Click the "Open Missing" button and then let it open all the mods and download them.
 Once that's done and all mods are downloaded, click "Ok" to continue with the installation.
 ![Prism Modpacks 3](/assets/images/launchers/prism/prism_modpack_3.png)
 4. When the modpack has finished downloading you'll see a screen similar to this.
-Double-click the launcher and your game should launch.
+Wait till the progress bar completes and you get access to the main window again and Double-click the game's icon and your game should launch.
 If it doesn't you might need to edit your Java version for the pack.
 You can find the [correct version of Java](https://shadownode.net/home/guides/java-versions/) here.
 ![Prism Modpacks 4](/assets/images/launchers/prism/prism_modpack_4.png)

 ### Updating Modpacks